6 ETS

 subtitle = "Scenario Forecast") + theme_classic()

-The new forecast of 429,404 is now closer to the reported delivery number of 435,059.
-The analyst consensus estimate was 454,809.
+The new forecast of 429,404 is now closer to the reported delivery number of 435,059 for Q3 2023 when compared to the analyst consensus estimate of 454,809.
 For the 4th quarter of 2023 the analyst consensus was 480,500, which is inline with the forecast of the LSS model (about 480,000).
 The 95% confidence interval of [422,553, 537,182] is retrieved using the hilo() function.

 fit %>% forecast(new_data=Down_Scenario) %>%